anirbansarkar-cs/d3-dna/examples/promoter/README.md

 # Promoter example

 End-to-end D3 conditional diffusion on the FANTOM5 promoter dataset: **1024 bp sequences with per-position CAGE activity labels** (shape `(N, 1024, 1)`).
-Two architectures are supported out of the box: a transformer (12-block DDiT, ~30M params) and a 20-block dilated convolutional model.
+Two architectures are supported out of the box: a transformer (12-block DDiT) and a 20-block dilated convolutional model.

-> **Loading a pretrained hybrid SEDD checkpoint?** See [`legacy/`](legacy/).
-That path is sampling-only and isolated from the from-scratch training flow described here.

 ## Prerequisites